 If you want some inspiration, here is a list of some of the best karaoke songs to sing.
 You’re sure to find something there you’d enjoy singing.

-Learn How To Sing Without Damaging Your Voice
+8. Learn How To Sing Better Without Damaging Your Voice

 Injuring your vocal cords can be devastating.
 Worst case scenario, you could end up losing your ability to sing altogether.

 - Always do your warm-ups.
 Whether you are practicing at home or performing for a stadium-sized crowd, you need to do your warm-up routine.
 Failing to warm up is the easiest way to injure your voice.

 - Cool down after you sing.
 Not only do you need to warm up your vocal cords, you need to cool them down after singing as well.
 Spend a few minutes after singing to stretch and soothe them.

 - Don’t sing outside your range.
 Do not tackle notes outside your range.
 There are exercises to expand your range (see this section above) where you do sing outside your range, but these controlled exercises are the only time you should do this.

 - Breathe properly when you sing.
 If you don’t give your vocal cords the right amount of air, you have to strain to hit your notes.
 This unnecessarily stresses your voice muscles.

 - Avoid drinking cold water.
 Cold water can cause your vocal cords to tense up, which could damage them.
 Only drink warm water or tea before and during your singing practice or performance.

 - Don’t yell.
 Yelling strains your vocal cords, so try to avoid it at all times.
 Use your normal speaking voice.
 Whenever you feel like yelling, try to remind yourself that it could potentially ruin your entire singing career.

 - Rest your vocal cords.
 I know you’re learning to sing and you want to get better as quickly as possible, but don’t sing seven days a week.
 That would stress your vocal cords too much.
 You always want to make sure to give your vocal cords sufficient time to rest to avoid damaging them.